Privacy Enforcement Is Becoming Product Data

 Practical guides on court rules, enforcement trends, filing compliance, and legal data infrastructure.

 We built an MCP server that gives AI agents access to structured court rules and enforcement data.
-7 tools, 20+ courts, 21 jurisdictions.
-Here's what it does and how to set it up.
+Here is what it does and how to set it up.

 Every legal tech stack has a drafting tool and a filing tool.
 Between them is a gap where documents meet a judge's rules for the first time.
 We analyzed federal docket data to measure what that gap actually costs.